 The participating classes will also visit the headquarters of the USI ideatorio, in Cadro, and the Contagio espo in Castelgrande, to continue their encounter with science.
 An experience that will help students and teachers immerse themselves in the scientific reality of an area that stands out for its strong vocation for research and innovative studies.

-An evocative and magical event, which will allow participants to discover the "Digital between illusion and reality".
+An evocative and magical event, which allowed participants to discover the "Digital between illusion and reality".

-With the help of the techniques of the Swiss mentalist Federico Soldati and the knowledge of some experts on the subject, participants will be able to understand the risks and opportunities of the web in an alternative and original way.
+With the help of the techniques of the Swiss mentalist Federico Soldati and the knowledge of some experts on the subject, participants were able to understand the risks and opportunities of the web in an alternative and original way.

-The afternoon will conclude with a talk by RSI SPAM focusing on digital content creation.
-At the end there will be refreshments for all participants.
+The afternoon concluded with a talk by RSI SPAM focusing on digital content creation.
+Refreshments were offered for all participants at the end.

 Exhibition Competition Contagion - narrate the pandemic with a comic strip

-Within the exhibition in the Limonaia of Villa Saroli, the three winning comics of the Contagion competition will be exhibited, together with those that received special mentions.
+Within the exhibition in the Limonaia of Villa Saroli, the three winning comics of the Contagion competition were exhibited, together with those that received special mentions.

 The competition, launched in schools by IBSA Foundation in collaboration with the DECS, aimed to let the younger generations tell, through comics, how they experienced the difficult period of the health emergency linked to the spread of COVID-19.